 Overall, chloride appears to be a very good pedogenic tracer in areas with significant concentrations of naturally-occurring chloride.
-Several authors pointed out the advantages of using chloride over sulphate based on very limited interaction with soil minerals and limited uptake by plants.
+Several authors pointed out advantages of using chloride over sulphate based on very limited interaction with soil minerals and limited uptake by plants.
 However, in the grasslands of Southern Alberta, the utility of chloride as a pedogenic tracer is limited by the low concentrations of naturally-occurring chloride, and the widespread presence of anthropogenic chloride from oilfield and other activities.

 Sulphate can act as an effective pedogenic tracer, particularly in regions with higher natural sulphate concentrations, such as the prairies of Southern Alberta.
 As pointed out by a range of authors, quantitative interpretation is made more challenging by the larger range of potential interactions in which sulphate ions can engage, including mineral interactions, precipitation, and uptake by plants.
 These interactions could affect the rate at which sulphate ions were flushed relative to moisture flow, but will not affect the direction in which sulphate ions will move.
-Thus, sulphate accumulation at surface will still be an effective indicator of long term upward movement of moisture.
-Sulphate is selected as the most appropriate pedogenic tracer for the purposes of this project.
+Thus, sulphate accumulation at surface will still be an effective indicator of long term upward movement of moisture, and sulphate can be used as a pedogenic tracer for the purposes of this project.

-5.3 Water Table Depth as an Indicator of the Vertical Migration Potential of Salt
+5.3 Water Table Depth as an Indicator of Salt Vertical Migration Potential